GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/inference-servers/jetstream/maxtext/single-host-inference/README.md

   }]
 }
 ```

+If using Terraform is not an option and you would like to install the components with bash, see the [metrics adapter section of the Jetstream module README](../../../../../modules/jetstream-maxtext-deployment/README.md#horizontal-pod-autoscalers).

 If you would like to probe the metrics manually, `cURL` your maxengine-server container on whatever metrics port you set and you should see something similar to the following: